 Teresa was raised in North Carolina, lived in Virginia and South Carolina before returning to the Piedmont, where she currently resides with her husband and daughter.
 Teresa has long been accused of telling stories, which is a southern colloquialism for lying.

-Represented by Marlene Stringer of the Stringer Literary Agency.
+Represented by Marlene Stringer, The Stringer Literary Agency.